Wiznet/RP2040-HAT-C/examples/ftp/server/README.md

 4. Reset your board.

-5. If the FTP server example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico and the FTP server is open.
+5. If the FTP Server example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico and the FTP server is open.

 ![][link-see_network_information_of_raspberry_pi_pico_and_open_ftp_server]